More time is being spent at home and online, and most of us are limiting expenditure to essential items.

 With the global economy contracting, CMOs and marketing leaders will be looking for quick and effective ways to make their resources go further, and to ensure they win as the playing field gets even tougher.

-The organisations that rebound from this uncertainty soonest, and adjust to the new norm, will be the ones on the front foot in building and refining strategies for success.
-They will achieve this by quickly understanding changes to customer behaviors and consumption patterns, managing marketing performance and impacts to marketing budgets, and scrutinising every penny spent – including optimising marketing technology.
+The organizations that rebound from this uncertainty soonest, and adjust to the new norm, will be the ones on the front foot in building and refining strategies for success.
+They will achieve this by quickly understanding changes to customer behaviors and consumption patterns, managing marketing performance and impacts to marketing budgets, and scrutinizing every penny spent – including optimizing marketing technology.

 I’m hearing a plethora of questions being raised by marketers in the current climate who are seeking quick ways to achieve a more meaningful and relevant dialog with their customers.
 Here are the questions I’m hearing with increasing regularity:

 How can we understand how our customers’ behaviors have changed and the impact this has on our brand?

 Your market research and insights capabilities need to be leveraged to inform trends and changes to market, category, brand and customer perceptions and patterns.
 This insight needs to be amplified using your data science and predictive capabilities to ensure you can best plan for the current situation as well as post pandemic, as we phase back into some normality.

 Understanding the impacts to your categories, markets and customer segments will allow you to pivot your strategies in ways that best meet demand and support channels for growth.